nikkywood/adam.michael.wood_writing/in-progress/assets-and-liabilities.md

 Liabilities are not bad, nor are assets good.
 We shouldn't assign moral or existential value here - it's just a balance sheet.

-Most of the time, you need liabilities.
+Most of the time, you need your liabilities.
+In fact, a strictly rational economic actor (like a business, for example) will only allow liabilities which are needed.

 A company usually can't make money without employees.
 The employees are needed.
 But they cost money to maintain (keep employed) and they have no resale value (you generally can't sell people).
 They are serving the needs of the company, so it is worthwhile to spend the money, but that doesn't make them any less liabilities.
 Similarly, your local grocery store is fulfilling your need to have something to eat, and it is worth it to you to buy food from them.
 That doesn't make your grocery store an asset.

 ## The Objection